Skip to content

 (1895-1972)

-Shi Zuofan (style name: Fulong), the great-grandson of Shi Guangling, was one of the founders of China's tea industry in the new era and the first Chief Tea Evaluator of the State-run Fu'an Tea Refining Factory.
+Shi Zuofan (style name: Fulong), great-grandson of Shi Guangling, was a founder of modern China's tea industry and the first Chief Tea Evaluator of the state-run Fu'an Tea Refining Factory.

-He systematically established the modern black tea evaluation system, trained the first batch of tea experts aiding foreign countries, and his compiled work Essentials of Minhong Black Tea Refining remains a classic textbook in tea science.
+He systematically established the modern black tea evaluation system, trained the first group of Chinese tea experts to go abroad, and authored Essentials of Minhong Black Tea Refining, still a classic textbook in tea science.

-In 2021, the Tanyang Congou Intangible Cultural Heritage Protection Center recognized him as the "Founder of the Modern Black Tea Refining System".
+In 2021, the Tanyang Congou Intangible Cultural Heritage Protection Center posthumously recognized him as the “Founder of the Modern Black Tea Refining System.”

 The tea-making workshop of F.T.L. 豐泰隆 holds significant importance in the history of tea production and is recognized as a cultural relic in China.